OfficeDev/outlook-dev-docs/docs/add-ins/get-or-set-the-subject.md

 ---
-title: Get or set the subject in an Outlook Add-in | Microsoft Docs
+title: Get or set the subject in an Outlook add-in | Microsoft Docs
-description: Learn how to get or set the subject of a message or appointment in an Outlook Add-in.
+description: Learn how to get or set the subject of a message or appointment in an Outlook add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins